Are Whole Life Insurance Polices Worth The Cost?

 It's important to understand that each state has its own laws regarding the protection of assets.

-Before considering whole life insurance for creditor protection, be sure to review your state's specific laws and consult with a financial planner.
+Before considering a whole life insurance policy for creditor protection, be sure to review your state's specific laws or consult with a financial planner.

 Myth #5: If It's Good for the Wealthy, It's Good for Me